 If you’re unsure what your toddler will like, start off with something tame, like “it’s a small world” or Dumbo the Flying Elephant.
 Once your child feels the excitement, then work them up to The Barnstormer.
 If they want something even more exciting, try Seven Dwarfs Mine Train.
 Then you can try all the Mountains (Splash Mountain, Space Mountain, and Big Thunder Mountain Railroad) if they really love thrill rides and meet the height requirement!

 I remember when Snow White’s Scary Adventures was still around and friends would start their toddler there, because it was usually a shorter line.
 Then their kids were too scared to try other things.
+No bueno.
+I would cry sometimes coming off that ride, and it had the word scary in it.
 I know you’re excited, parents, and they’re excited, too, but start them off slow.

 Character Meet and Greets

-Also there are so many character meet and greets here – and the key is air-conditioned meet and greets!
-Mickey Mouse, Tinker Bell, Princess Fairytale Hall, Minnie Mouse, Goofy, Daisy Duck, etc. When my kids are toddlers I’m willing to wait for pictures, because they are so excited to meet them.
+There are so many character meet and greets here – and the key is air-conditioned meet and greets!
+Insert happy dance here.
+Mickey Mouse, Tinker Bell, Princess Fairytale Hall (with many Disney princesses), Minnie Mouse, Goofy, Daisy Duck, etc. When my kids are toddlers I’m willing to wait for pictures, because they are so excited to meet them.
 It melts my heart.
 Not all toddlers are the same though.
 Start with someone they recognize and see how they react.

 ANIMAL KINGDOM THEME PARK